frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### FUNC

-Activated by the left thumb from the META layer (hold).
+Activated by the left thumb from the META layer.

 ![kyria-rsthd-prime-func](docs/images/kyria-rsthd-prime-func.png)